ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.2 - December 9, 2014 =

+**Fixes**

+- "Select at least one list" notice appearing when unselecting any MailChimp list in Form settings
+- If an error occured, textareas would lose their value

+**Improvements**

+- Improved the way form submissions are handled
+- Minor code & documentation improvements
+- Updated French, Portugese and Spanish translations

+**Additions**

+- Added sign-up checkbox integration for [WooCommerce](https://wordpress.org/plugins/woocommerce/) checkout.
+- Added sign-up checkbox integration for [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/) checkout.
+- The entered email will now be appended to the URL when redirecting to another page

 = 2.1.7 - December 1, 2014 =